 - Earlier editions made a point that Astartes chapter recruiting from a hive world is essentially this.
 However the fact that Astartes practice mind wipe and hypnosis during training probably helps.

 - Dark Eldar, essentially Drow in space.
 Despite their appearance and Klingon Promotion-based society, their raids in material space have perfect discipline, for they all too are well aware what will happen to them shall they die.

 - Dungeons & Dragons adventure CM1 Test of the Warlords.
 The domain ruler Longtooth has "Longtooth's Legion", an army of five hundred thieves armed with bows and swords.

-- Exalted has the Vermillion Legion-or, as it had every reason to be called, "The Red-Piss Legion".
-Had, as thanks to Lady of War Tepet Ejava, it's now a Badass Army.
+- Exalted has the Vermillion Legion — or, as it had every reason to be called, "the Red-Piss Legion".
+Had, as thanks to its general, the Lady of War Tepet Ejava, it's now a Badass Army.
 Which is a very good thing, as she's the nice candidate for the throne of the Realm.

 - The Capitol faction of Mutant Chronicles has two flavours.
 The traditional one is the Freedom Brigades, which consists of volunteers willing to trade ten years of brutal service in the solar system's worst hellholes for a clean rap sheet and Capitol citizenship.
 The other flavour is the Free Marines, Capitol's most famous special forces outfit.
 In order to be eligible for the Free Marines, you have to have served for at least two years in another special forces unit, been decorated for gallantry under fire at least three times, been recommended for promotion, and been sentenced to death by a court martial.